 Key Stage 2 art explained

-Here’s what your child will be doing in art lessons at school.
-Plus discover four top tips on bringing art alive at home.
+Find out what your child will be doing in art lessons at school, plus four top tips to foster your child's creativity at home.

 In KS2 art, children are taught:

 - to develop their techniques, including their control and their use of materials, with creativity, experimentation and an increasing awareness of different kinds of art, craft and design.